epaell/MECB/MECB_6502/SMON/README.md

 the corresponding address is printed.
 The optional "nn" parameter specifies a repetition count (defaults to 1).
 At the end of each test, a "+" is printed.

-## Configuring SMON 6502

-There are three basic settings that can be changed by modifying the `config.asm` file:
-  - RAM size (default: 16k).
-RAM is assumed to occupy the address space from $0 to the RAMTOP setting.
-    For example, if you have 32K of RAM then set RAMTOP to $7FFF
-  - VIA location (default: $6000).
-Change this if the location of the VIA differs from the default setting.
-  - Clock speed (default: 1000000).
-Change this if your system's clock is running at a different rate than the standart 1MHz.
-This setting is used for UART timing.
-  - UART driver.
-Communication with SMON works via RS232 protocol.
-The following UARTs are supported at this point:
-    - *WCS 65C51N ACIA (default)*.
-This is the UART Ben Eater is using in his project.
-The serial parameters are set to 9600 baud, 8 data bits, 1 stop bit and no parity.
-You can change the serial parameters and base address for the ACIA at the top of the `uart_6551.asm` file.
-    - *Pseudo-UART using 6522 VIA*.
-This emulates a UART using the 6522 VIA present in Ben Eater's design.
-      The serial parameters can be modified at the top of `uart_6522.asm` and default to 1200 baud 8N1.
-      Note that on a 1MHz system baud rates above 1200 may lead to corruption of received data.
-      Connect your terminal (or serial-to-usb adapter) to the VIA as follows:
-        - Receive (RX) pin of the terminal goes to pin 39 (CA2) of the VIA.
-        - Transmit (TX) pin of the terminal goes to pin 40 (CA1) **and** pin 2 (PA0) of the VIA.
-        - Make sure the VIA's pin 21 (IRQ) is connected to the 6502 CPU's pin 4 (IRQ) The RX and TX pins can also be configured at the top of `uart_6522.asm`.
-    - *Motorola MC6850*.
-If you choose this UART in the config.asm file you can configure it in the `uart_6850.asm` file, most importantly the base address (default is $8100) and the serial parameters.

-## Compiling SMON 6502

-To produce a binary file that can be programmed into an EEPROM for the 6502 computer, do the following:
-  1. Download the `*.asm` files from this repository (there are only 7)
-  2. Download the VASM compiler ([vasm6502_oldstyle_Win64.zip](http://sun.hasenbraten.de/vasm/bin/rel/vasm6502_oldstyle_Win64.zip)).
-  3. Extract `vasm6502_oldstyle.exe` from the archive and put it into the same directory as the .asm files
-  4. Issue the following command: `vasm6502_oldstyle.exe -dotdir -Fbin -o smon.bin smon.asm`

-Then just burn the generated smon.bin file to the EEPROM using whichever programmer you have been using.

-## Running Commodore BASIC

-After implementing the C64 kernal functions necessary to get SMON to work I realized that the same functions are enough to run Commodore BASIC.
-Installing and/or compiling BASIC follows the same rules as SMON (just use `basic.bin` or `basic.asm`).

-Note that this is more of a toy example since only very simple BASIC programs will work (nothing with graphics or sound).
-Also saving or loading programs is obviously not supported.

 ## Credits

 The SMON machine language monitor was originally published in three parts in the